Facebook and Google have created a duopoly in digital advertising. According to Business Insider,

-A Facebook campaign, on the other hand, can be run for as little as $5.
-If you try to create the campaign through Ads Manager it can be overwhelming, and you can again lose a lot of money.
+A Facebook ad campaign, on the other hand, can be run for as little as $5.
+If you try to create the campaign through Business Manager it can be overwhelming, and you can again lose a lot of money.
 However, if you follow my simple checklist, you can easily create cheap Facebook ads that are highly effective.

 How much do the ads cost?

 You can run ads for as little as $5.
 The key is to maximize the ad’s reach and engagement so you can get the most “bang for your buck.”
 If you follow my steps, you can maximize reach and engagement.
 So let’s get started . . .

 I recommend running a Facebook ad for two reasons.
 To either gain followers, or to promote a special offer.

 Look at your answer to Step 1.
 If the answer was to gain followers, then you want to create some type of content to promote.
 Examples of content that consistently work are:

 - Checklists (you are reading this now, right?
 That shows that checklists consistently do well) or cheat sheets.

 - Guides and “How to” advice.
 The most successful Facebook ad campaign I ever ran was a post on “How to create bunny butt cupcakes.”
 Seriously- we knocked it out of the park.
 It generated so many followers and likes that we temporarily broke Facebook.
 I include things like crafting guides, recipes and decorating advice in this category.

 - Tool kits and resources lists- Carefully curated lists of apps aimed at your target market are currently popular.

 - Video series- Videos work well because not everyone likes to read.
 Things that work well for video series are instructional videos and self-help videos.